 Before we start, you need to create a Qarnot account, we offer 15€ worth of computation on your subscription.

 First, in a Qarnot_blastn_example folder, create a folder named blastn_resources and save inside the following data which contains two local sequences.Download the resources here.

 Now, let’s use Qarnot Python SDK to launch the distributed calculation.
 Save the following script as run.py in your Qarnot_blastn_example folder.
-In this script, you need to enter your Qarnot Token linked to your account (you can find it in the API Token section in your Qarnot account) to use our platform.
+In this script, you need to enter your Qarnot Token linked to your account (you can find it here) to use our platform.

 In the Qarnot_blastn_example folder, follow these steps to set up a Python virtual environment.
 Then, you can run the Python script from your terminal by typing chmod +x run.py and then ./run.py.

 To summarize, the workflow provided by this project allows to submit two consecutive tasks:

 - – Build a database based on a reference sequence;

 - – Align a sequence (query) from a fasta file to the previously built database.